-- establish a right for customers to challenge the accuracy of their personal information - amend a customer's personal information if it is found to be inaccurate, incomplete, irrelevant or inappropriate - make note in the customer's file of any discrepancies regarding the accuracy or completeness of his or her personal information - take all reasonable measures to inform third parties who also use your customers' personal information, of corrections or changes that have been made take all reasonable and appropriate measures to ensure that the personal information you collect, use and disclose meets the highest possible standard of accuracy, completeness and timeliness
+- establish a right for customers to challenge the accuracy of their personal information. - amend customer's personal information if it is found to be inaccurate, incomplete, irrelevant or inappropriate. - make note in the customer's file of any discrepancies regarding the accuracy or completeness of their personal information. - take all reasonable measures to inform third parties who also use your customers' personal information, of corrections or changes that have been made.